-8. Reporting will be produced and sent to Shippers by the 20th day of each month and will highlight to Shippers all Supply Points where the individual Performance Measure has fallen below the Minimum Performance Standard.
+8. Reporting will be produced and sent to Shippers by the 20th day of each month and will highlight to Shippers all Supply Points where the individual Performance Measure has fallen below the Minimum Performance Standard for each of their Shipper and Supplier combinations.
 Notification and backing data containing the individual Supply Points will be sent to the relevant Shipper(s).
 Summary reporting will also be delivered to the PAC in a timely manner.